 Some dogs will also lose their appetite in the hot weather, and need to be tempted to eat.
-Don't forget food provides various nutrients that help the body cope with heat and keep it functioning.
-If those are depleted a dog can become ill.
+Don't forget that food provides various nutrients that help the body cope with the heat and keep it functioning.
+If those are depleted, a dog can become ill.

 By changing our dogs' summertime meals we can ensure they are getting the hydration and other resources they need to keep well in summer.
 You don't actually have to ditch kibble, but instead of serving it dry, soak it in water.